alextsolovikos/alextsolovikos.github.io/_pages/about.md

 # Research
 ***

-My research is mainly focused on **prediction and control of high-dimensional systems**.
+My research is mainly focused on **prediction and control of high-dimensional systems**, such as turbulent flows.
 Here are some of the research topics that I am working on:

 - Reduced-order modeling
 - Data-driven control